 - education, for example teachers, education advisers and school inspectors; or

 - healthcare, for example nurses, doctors, managers, pharmacists, dentists, ophthalmic opticians; or

 - therapy, for example psychologists, speech and language therapists; or

 - social services, for example social workers, managers, probation officers

 You’ll need a certificate from any country you’ve lived in for 12 months or more in the last 10 years.

-For every stage of your visa application (entry clearance, extension and settlement in the UK), we are here to help you.
-We know that applying for immigration papers can be a daunting and stressful task, and the Home Office fees can also be expensive.
-Let us take the stress away from you by handling your case from the beginning of your application journey, until you have your visa in your hands.
+For every stage of your visa application (entry clearance, extension and settlement in the UK), I am here to help you.
+I know that applying for immigration papers can be a daunting and stressful task, and the Home Office fees can also be expensive.
+Let me take the stress away from you by handling your case from the beginning of your application journey until you have your visa in your hands.

-As well as having the legal knowledge and expertise of handling such applications, we also work fast, our fees are affordable, and we listen to our clients and work around your needs/specific situations.
-We can have your papers and applications prepared in 2-7 working days.
-Our number one goal is to have applications approved at the first attempt, and we have already achieved this for thousands of people, just like you.
+As well as having the legal knowledge and expertise of handling such applications, I also work fast, my legal fees are affordable, and I strive to listen to my clients and work around your needs/specific situations.
+I can have your papers and applications prepared in 2-7 working days.
+My number one goal is to have applications approved at the first attempt, and I have already achieved this for thousands of people, just like you.

-Contact us TODAY on 0203 302 6864 for a confidential chat and a free assessment of your case.
-Or complete the enquiry form below, and our legal expert will get back within 24 hours.
+Contact Melanie TODAY on 0203 302 6864 and 07761 308 670 for a confidential chat and a free assessment of your case.
+Or complete theenquiry form below, and Melanie will get back to you within 24 hours, guaranteed.